Simaho99/ESP8266_WSN/src/node/README.md

 ![ScreenShot](https://user-images.githubusercontent.com/25299983/62056972-5b7e8e00-b227-11e9-9930-35852062fc88.png)

-	The WSN node architecture
+`	The WSN node architecture`

-See the following document for energy models
+_See the attached document for the energy models_